-with straight edge, touching both keel and chine at same time.
+Inspect as below in entire 54" area including cavitation plate.
+Strake or any part of it must not interfere with straight edge, touching both keel and chine at same time.

+The top two examples at left show illegal hulls, as straight edge cannot touch both keel and chine strakes interfere with straight edge.
+Note gap.
 These are two legal configurations at left.
 Note that straight edge can and does touch both keel and chine.
 There is no gap.